davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Implementing a distributed write-once variable internally involves that story of agreement.
 Here, the group is made up of threads running on different computers, rather than people, and the initial disagreement comes from different threads calling `tryInitialize` with different values.
 The final agreement comes from all threads receiving the same value from `finalValue`.
 Somewhere in between, the threads worked it out between each other; that was how they reached consensus.
 Hence we call the algorithm a consensus algorithm.

-If you check our write-once-based solutions from the previous heading, you'll see all This in action.
+If you check our write-once-based solutions from the previous heading, you'll see all this in action.
 Both examples start with different threads in disagreement (different values are being passed to `tryInitialize`), and we end up with all threads in agreement (we forget what value we passed to `tryInitialize` and just trust the value returned by `finalValue`).
 Somewhere between `tryInitialize` and `finalValue`, the disagreement was resolved (arbitrarily, by picking the first `tryInitialize` call), and the final result was total agreement across all threads &mdash; consensus.

 So, a consensus algorithm implements a write-once variable.
 That's a good high-level description, but we should dig deeper.
 What guarantees does a consensus algorithm need to provide?
 We should be able to glean everything we need from re-examining how our two example solutions were rebuilt on top of `WriteOnce<T>`, and carefully checking what guarantees our code was implicitly expecting `WriteOnce<T>` to provide.